dindinet/kaldi-hugo-cms-template/site/content/products.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer to the world's coffee lovers?
+  heading: What we offer the world
-  description: >
+  description: |
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-Especially you.
+    Cloud hosted static websites
 main:
   heading: Great coffee with no compromises and no tea
   description: >